MiguelMateoCollado/MiguelMateoCollado/README.md

 Full Stack Web DeveloperFull Stack Web Developer

--Agile Methodologies (Scrum). /n
+-Agile Methodologies (Scrum).
--Teamwork./n
+-Teamwork.
--HTML5, CSS3, JavaScript. /n
+-HTML5, CSS3, JavaScript.
--React JS, Redux. /n
+-React JS, Redux.
--GitHub. /n
+-GitHub.
--Bootstrap. /n
+-Bootstrap.
--Node JS. /n
+-Node JS.
--Express JS. /n
+-Express JS.
--PostgreSQL. /n
+-PostgreSQL.
--MongoDB./n
+-MongoDB.
--Firebase./n
+-Firebase.
--Typescript./n
+-Typescript.

 ### I am proud of my projects and hope to have the opportunity to share my skills with more projects in the future.